olebole/irafdoc/doc/quadred.subsets.rst

   The <b>ccdred</b> package groups observation into subsets.
   The image header parameter used to identify the subsets is defined in the instrument translation file (see help for <b>instruments</b>).
-  For example to select subsets by the header parameter <tt>"filters"</tt> the instrument translation file would contain the line:
+  For example to select subsets by the header parameter <span style="font-family: monospace;">"filters"</span> the instrument translation file would contain the line:
   </p>
   <p>